 When using pypty, I recommend using $PS1 and $PS0 to punctuate your commands with before and after datestamps.

 Then there's script-replay, which is also part of the pypty distribution.

-It just lets you walk through a file, forward and back, a character, line or page at a time.
+It just lets you walk through a file, forward and back, a character or line at a time.
 It doesn't require a special timing file - script(1) timing files often being rather large compared to the tty logs themselves.

 It's a little primitive, but I've found it functional.

 It should work fine with both script(1) typescript's and pypty typescript's.